CompendiumDevTools/library/README.md

 ### `<DevTools />`

 This is a Solid component that will automatically connect everything under it to the devtools.
 It's best used at the root of your project, but it can be placed anywhere if you want a smaller, more managable scope to view.

+## Building From Source

+Current the library is TypeScript only.
+In the close future it will come to NPM as a package for easy installation.
+For now, `git clone` the repository into your project and reference it with relative paths.
+There are no dependencies, so you don't need to run `pnpm i`.